October 28, 2016, Swift Current, Saskatchewan: Day One

 Exercise and fresh air lifts the mood, along with our surrender to the grassland and its limitations, as the sound of heavy machinery at work in the near distance provides the background music for our departure.
 We joke about our dashed expectations as we drive to the final 'must-see' so we can get a quick peek just to say we did.

 I want to say that standing at the foot of the iconic 70 Mile Butte trail is intimidating.
 But not wanting to oversell the feature, I call it: "The perfect destination for mountain climbers who hate mountains."
 The slopes are curt but frequent and the banks are impressive without being vertiginous.
-The trail-length is enough to test one's stamina without being prohibitively challenging for most novice hikers.
-We decide to give it the 'halfway-test' to see if it's worth spending the calories.
+We decide to give it a halfway-test to see if it's worth spending the calories.

 "Do we have to stick to the trail?" asks Matt, indirectly calling attention to the fact that, without trees, the trails are pretty much arbitrary.
 With no interpretive signage, we're left to guess whether we're seeing the cherry-picked scenery of someone who knows something we don't, or the path of least resistance taken by a trail grader.

 The path leads us up and around the first knoll whose slopes are dressed with a mixed bag of scattered glacial rocks, most of which are irregular in shape, round and smooth around the edges.
 At higher elevations, eroded banks reveal deeper ravines and walls of sandstone.
 The true scale of these features becomes more apparent as we veer farther uphill and take notice of the expansive, model-like farmland unveiling itself behind our backs.